ConceptsDevSecOpsSoftware Composition Analysis (SCA)

 • DevGuard’s extended database for enhanced coverage.

-3. Risk Reporting: Tickets are automatically created for detected flaws if integrations (e.g., GitLab Issues, GitHub Issues) are enabled.
+3. Risk Reporting: Tickets are automatically created for detected vulnerabilities if integrations (e.g., GitLab Issues, GitHub Issues) are enabled.
 Otherwise, the risks are visible in:

 • DevGuard UI: A dashboard showing the current risk posture.